 - Comfortable, broken-in shoes.
-Comic-Con is not the time to break in new shoes.
-You’ll walk A LOT.
+SDCC is not the time to break in new shoes.
+You’ll get your steps in.

 - Gadget chargers/extra batteries.
 Available outlets are often in short supply, so an external charger is key.

-- Meds: OTC and any RX, if needed.
+- Meds: OTC and any prescriptions, if needed.
 Bring extra RX meds in case of return flight delays.

 - Travel Kleenex.
 Necessary for when you end up in a bathroom stall that’s out of TP.

 - Deodorant.
-An SDCC constant is that some people stink.
+An SDCC given is that some people stink.
 Don’t be one of them.

 - Sunscreen (minimum SPF 30).
 Unless you attend panels all day long, you’re going to spend at least time in the San Diego sun.
-And some panel lines end up outdoors (especially Ballroom 20 & Hall H).
+And some panel lines end up outdoors (especially Ballroom 20, Indigo Ballroom, and Hall H).